LogicGenX/nabd.dhk/README.md

 The Nginx service in the Compose file exposes port 80 and forwards requests to Medusa, so do not start the host Nginx when using this setup.

-Run the frontend and Sanity Studio locally:
+Run the frontend and Sanity Studio locally with `yarn dev`:

 ```bash
 # Frontend